AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 To suspend or detach inheritance of targeted content in an activity:

-1. Navigate to the page where you want to detach or suspend inheritance and tap or click **Targeting** in the mode drop-down menu.
+1. Navigate to the page where you want to detach or suspend inheritance and select **Targeting** in the mode drop-down menu.
 1. If your page is linked to an area that is a live copy, you see the inheritance status.
-Tap or click **Start Targeting**.
+Select **Start Targeting**.
 1. To suspend on an activity, do one of the following:

     1. Select an element of the activity, such as the audience.
 AEM automatically displays a Suspend Live Copy confirmation box.
 (You can suspend live copy by tapping or clicking on any element throughout the Targeting process.)